slimtoolkit/slim/README.md

 ## CURRENT STATE

-It WORKS with the sample image (built from `sample_apps/node`).
+It WORKS with the sample node.js, python, and ruby images (built from `sample_apps`).
 More testing needs to be done to see how it works with other images.

-The sample node.js app image (built with the standard Ubuntu 14.04 base image) is 430MB and `dockerslim` turns it into 14.22MB.
+Sample images (built with the standard Ubuntu 14.04 base image):

+* nodejs app container: 431.7 MB => 14.22 MB
+* python app container: 433.1 MB => 15.97 MB
+* ruby app container:   406.2 MB => 13.66 MB

 You can also run `dockerslim` in the `info` mode and it'll generate useful image information including a "reverse engineered" Dockerfile.